 What we do to give our foster children a chance to be children:

 Simply put, every child who enters an Angels' Arms' home is welcomed with open arms and gets to experience the joy of being a part of a family.

 Founder and Executive Director, Bess Wilfong, rallied support from fellow foster parents, friends, family and educators, and Angels' Arms was founded as a grassroots organization in 2000.
 After much research, paperwork, and fundraising, Angels' Arms purchased its inaugural home in South County early 2003.
 After hundreds of volunteers performed months of extensive renovations, the house parents and seven foster children (2 sibling groups) moved in on November 1, 2003.
 In October 2005, Angels' Arms purchased a second home in Ballwin.
 A third home was purchased in September 2006, by Angels' Arms in Ferguson, followed by a fourth home in August 2007, in Florissant, and a fifth home in November 2008, in Ballwin.
 Our 6th home was opened in December 2010 in O'Fallon, MO, and thanks to two anonymous donations in December 2011, we were able to purchase three additional homes, two in O'Fallon, MO, and one in South St. Louis County.
 In September 2013, with the help of a generous donor, Angels' Arms purchased a home in St. Louis City.
 In November 2014, a generous donor provided Angels' Arms with a third Ballwin home.
-This is a total of 10 homes in 10 years for Angels' Arms.
+This is a total of 11 homes in 11 years for Angels' Arms.